 - Introductory visit to the school and classroom observation (~1 hr)

-- Complete SCCS employment application (we will email this to you after your intro visit)
+- Complete SCCS employment application

-- Formal interview with the school administration
+- Formal interview with SCCS leadership

 - Classroom teaching under observation (~1 hr)

-Please contact Brandy Greiner, Director of Education at firstname.lastname@example.org for more information or to apply.
+Please contact Brandy Greiner, director of education, at firstname.lastname@example.org for more information or to apply.

 South City Community School admits students of any race, gender, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship programs, and athletic and other school administered programs.